Man pleads guilty to kidnapping Jayme Closs, killing parents

 Members of the Closs family and Patterson's father and sister all left the courthouse without commenting.

 According to a criminal complaint , Patterson told authorities he decided Jayme "was the girl he was going to take" after he saw her getting on a school bus near her home.
+He told investigators he plotted carefully, including wearing all-black clothing, putting stolen license plates on his car and taking care to leave no fingerprints on his shotgun.

 Jayme told police that the night of the abduction, the family dog's barking awoke her, and she went to wake up her parents as a car came up the driveway.
 While her father went to the front door, Jayme and her mother hid in the bathroom, clutching each other in the bathtub, with the shower curtain pulled shut.

-They heard Jayme's father get shot.
-Patterson then found Jayme and her mother.
+Patterson shot Jayme's father as he entered the house, then found Jayme and her mother.
 He told detectives he wrapped tape around Jayme's mouth and head, taped her hands behind her back and taped her ankles together, then shot her mother in the head.
 He told police he dragged Jayme outside, threw her in the trunk of his car, and took her to his cabin, the complaint said.

 During Jayme's time in captivity, Patterson forced her to hide under a bed when he had friends over and penned her in with tote boxes and weights, warning that if she moved, "bad things could happen to her."
 He also turned up the radio so visitors couldn't hear her, according to the complaint.